jkingportfolio/CI_PP4_Pic_Pals/README.md

 ### Edit Post

-The edit post feature can be found above the image on the post detail page of a currently logged in user and allows the captoion of the post to be updated.
+The edit post feature can be found above the image on the post detail page of a currently logged in user and allows the caption of the post to be updated.
 The edit post button will only be visible to owners of that post to avoid other users editing posts they do not own.

 <details>
 <summary>Edit post images</summary>